Preetham134/ai-caption-generator/README.md

    public_url = ngrok.connect(8501)
    print(public_url)
    ```
-6. Go to the URL and upload an image and enjoy 5 mood-rich, hashtagged captions!
+6. Go to the URL, upload an image and enjoy 5 mood-rich, hashtagged captions!

 ---